Detailed guides to painful problems, treatments & more

 Paul Ingraham • 35m read

-Pain itself often modifies the way the central nervous system works, so that a patient actually becomes more sensitive and gets more pain with less provocation.12 It’s called “central sensitization” because it involves changes in the central nervous system (CNS) in particular — the brain and the spinal cord.
+Pain itself often modifies the way the central nervous system works, so that a patient actually becomes more sensitive and gets more pain with less provocation.12 It’s called “central sensitization” because it involves changes in the central nervous system (CNS) in particular — the spinal cord and brain.
 Sensitized patients are not only more sensitive to things that should hurt, but sometimes to ordinary touch and pressure as well.
 Their pain also “echoes,” fading more slowly than in other people.
-This is also sometimes called “amplified pain.”

 In more serious cases, the extreme over-sensitivity is obvious.
 But in mild cases — which are probably quite common — patients cannot really be sure that pain is actually worse than it “should” be, because there is nothing to compare it to except their own memories of pain.